NJIT-WIS/project-management-github-activity/README.md

 2. I don't understand Github commands
 3. I don't know how Github just works
 ### Things you want to know next
-1. How to connect viewjs to elastic search
+1. I want to know how to use Github